-The main Energy Supply UK Customer Service team is situated in Newcastle and consists of frontline advisors, team leaders and an operations manager.
+The main Energy Supply UK Customer Service team consists of frontline advisors, team leaders and an operations manager.
 All teams have their own individual targets and objectives whilst across Customer Service there are "Customer First KPI's" which are monitored and measured throughout each month.